GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Prompt Template vs Instructions

 \section{Prompt Template vs Instructions}

 The terminology used in this paper differs slightly from~\citet{mishra2021cross}.
 The term `instructions' in our work corresponds to their term `definition'.
 Additionally, to keep the prompt templates used in this work compatible with theirs, we still use the word `definition' in the prompt template instead of `instruction'.
-This is also consistent with the schema of the task datasets in \natinst.
-Prompts presented in Fig.~\ref{fig:pipeline} and~\ref{fig:prompt-format} are for representative purposes and to facilitate the understanding of the readers.
+This is also consistent with the schema in \natinst.
+Prompts in Fig.~\ref{fig:pipeline} and~\ref{fig:prompt-format} are for representative purposes and to facilitate the understanding of the readers.

 The above choices between `definition' and `instruction' is only one example of possible \textit{template-level} changes.
 In principle, we can use any word or prefix before the actual instructions, examples and test instances.
 For example, for the prompt shown in Fig.~\ref{fig:prompt-format}, we can replace \texttt{Instruction} with \texttt{Definition}, \texttt{Input} with \texttt{Sentence}, \texttt{Output} with \texttt{Label}, etc. Each of these changes will result in a new prompt template.
-While these changes are subtle, \citet{zhao2021calibrate} shows that models can be empirically sensitive to such changes.
-Since the target of this work is to explore better ways of leveraging instructions in the prompt, we keep these template words unchanged in all our experiments so that the comparison of different searched instructions can be fair.
+While these changes are subtle, empirically \citet{zhao2021calibrate} show that models are sensitive to such changes.
+Since our objective is to explore better ways of leveraging instructions, we keep these template words unchanged in all our experiments so that the comparison of different searched instructions can be fair.
 Specifically, when applying \algoname{}, we extract the instruction from the prompt, then conduct the search only on the instruction, and finally insert the edited instructions back into the prompt for scoring (all of which use the same template).
 Note that due to this design, \algoname{} can also work across different templates, and even apply directly to the whole prompt, including the template words.